Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Synthetic Experiments

-Moreover, studying the lower bound's behavior as the observational study grows is of practical relevance.
-In real-world situations, increasing the number of samples in a randomized trial is often constrained by the logistical challenges and ethical considerations of conducting additional experiments.
-However, observational studies have the potential for continuous growth through electronic health records, insurance claims databases or patient registries.
+Second, we study the behavior of the lower bound as the observational study sample size grows.
+In real-world situations, increasing the number of samples in a randomized trial is often constrained by the logistical challenges of conducting additional experiments.
+However, observational studies have the potential for continuous growth through electronic health records and insurance claims databases.
 In the context of postmarketing, ongoing monitoring enables the inclusion of data from newly exposed individuals.
 Therefore, we compare our two tests when the sample size of the observational study grows: our experiments show that $\test_{\obsres}$ has better statistical power when $\nobs$ is large.